jecki/DHParser/documentation_src/manuals/01_ebnf.rst

         _Esmall  = `e`

-   A simpler alternative of this technique would be to make use of the fact that the document-parts captured by regular expresseion are not dropped (although regular expressions can also be listed in the @drop-directive, if needed) and that at the same time delimiters are almost always simple strings containing keywords
+   A simpler alternative of this technique would be to make use of the fact that the document-parts captured by regular expression are not dropped (although regular expressions can also be listed in the @drop-directive, if needed) and that at the same time delimiters are almost always simple strings containing keywords